Coaching Super Eagles is a ‘very interesting task’ – Rohr | Goal.com

 Rohr returned to Nigeria this month after he went on vacation and has started preparing for the 2022 Africa Cup of Nations qualifiers in March.

-Nigeria lead Group L table with eight points after playing a back-to-back draw with Sierra Leon in their last outing in November.
+Nigeria lead Group L table with eight points after playing out back-to-back draws with Sierra Leone in their last outings in November.

-The German tactician will hope to guide his side to victory over the Republic of Benin and Lesotho and seal a place at the Afcon tournament in Cameroon.
+The German tactician will hope to guide his side to victory over the Republic of Benin and Lesotho to seal a place at the Afcon finals in Cameroon.